VainF/Torch-Pruning/README.md

 ## How it works

 Torch-Pruning will forward your model with a fake inputs and trace the computational graph just like ``torch.jit``.
-A dependency graph will be established to record the relation coupling between layers.
-Torch-pruning will collect all affected layers according by propogating your pruning operations through the whole graph, and then return a `PruningPlan` for pruning.
+A dependency graph will be established to record the dependency between layers.
+When you prune a single layer, torch-pruning will collect all affected layers by propogating your pruning operations through the graph, and then return a `PruningPlan` for final pruning.
 All pruning indices will be automatically transformed if there are operations like ``torch.split`` or ``torch.cat``.

 ## Installation